-He was arrested several times for selling liquor out of the Gilcher Hotel, beginning in November 1955, 915 and again in April 1959, 916 and for possessing and selling at the Ponderosa Club in February 1973.
-917
+He was arrested several times for selling liquor out of the Gilcher Hotel, beginning in November 1955, 919 and again in April 1959, 920 and for possessing and selling at the Ponderosa Club in February 1973.
+921

 Club Cherry was located on Water Street, better known as Back Street in the 1960s, in the African American neighborhood of Lebanon.
 It was a large brick building painted a loud pink color.
 He ran Club Cherry for twelve years for owner Hyleme George until it closed in 1968, and in 1995, the two men recalled 86 famous bands or entertainers who had played at the club, including at Club 68 (primarily a white audience), Nat King Cole, Ike and Tina Turner, Jerry Lee Lewis, Credence Clearwater Revival, The Tommy Dorsey Orchestra, Steppenwolf, and others; and at Club Cherry (primarily a Black audience), Otis Redding, Jimi Hendrix, Little Richard, Clyde McPhatter, Dinah Washington, Count Basie, The Supremes, James Brown, Ray Charles, Chuck Berry, B King, Percy Sledge, the Coasters, the Shirelles, and others.
-918 the Henson Hotel, being one of the few businesses on Main street that was not white-owned.
-He noted once the Haberdashery closed about 1982, Danville has had a need for a specialized record store.
-919
+922